St John Berchmans College: History

-Starting in the late 1930s, a shift in language was made which would result in St John Berchmans College speaking Dutch and English and the French-speaking section of the college being transferred to St Michael's College.
+Starting in the late 1930s, a shift in language was made which would result in St John Berchmans College teaching in Dutch and English and the French-speaking section of the college being transferred to St Michael's College.
+The two separate colleges still exist today, each teaching in their respective language.

 Notable former students

 Former students of the college include: